7 Catholic teachings that make Evangelicals cringe

 The New Testament uses of the Greek word "Öuolovéw" for "confess" 26 times, and all but one of those refers to confession to a human being, not God.
 In John's writings, its always referring to another human.

-Show new testament instances
+Show New Testament instances

 • God's promise that he spoke to Abraham (Acts 7:17)